openshift/enhancements/enhancements/network/20190919-OVN-Kubernetes.md

 watch the sbdb for changes, and configure the nodes.

 ### Test Plan
-OVN-Kubernetes must pass all standard QE tests, as well as the full e2e suite.
-It does not need any special testing, as the GA release does not enable any new features.
+In addition to the existing CI and QE test suites, we will develop both manual and automated testing that exercises the data-store failover.

+CI: We should be able to execute a complete CI run while "chaos-monkey-ing" the OVN control plane.
+This means we should create a CI job that randomly deletes the OVN leader during a CI run.

+We will also write specific tests that check failover.
+These will need to test that, after the master is killed, a new leader is elected, and that all other nodes are successfully replicating from that leader.

 ### Graduation Criteria
 GA:
 - OVN-Kubernetes is stable
-- The control-plane is low-latency: changes are installed on the nodes in under 10 seconds
+- The control-plane is low-latency.
+For small clusters (sub 1000 pods),
+    - service changes: 95%ile 5 seconds, 99%ile 15 seconds
+    - pod creation (time blocked on networking): 95%ile 15 seconds, 99%ile 30 seconds
+    - network policy changes: 95%ile 5 seconds, 99%ile 15 seconds
-- Reliable control plane: losing a master node does not cause more than a few seconds of extra latency, and no loss of network connectivity
+- Reliable control plane: losing a master node does not cause more than 10 seconds of extra network programming latency, and no loss of new or existing network connections.
-- Reliable node: Upgrading ovn-kubernetes components
+- Reliable node: Upgrading ovn-kubernetes components does not affect existing connections, and does not block new connections for more than 5 seconds.

 Default: For OVN-Kubernetes to be the default in new installations, it should implement all openshift-sdn-only features (that we do not wish